Sunday, April 2, 2017

 Once we had id’ed our location, we crossed the Maas River, which gave us some of our best views of the day.

 Our last stop was on the east side of the city at Fort Sint Peter built by the Romans and reconstructed based on how it looked in 1701.
 The fort sat atop limestone hills originally mined by the Romans for building blocks.
 In later years the resulting tunnels and caves became places of refuge and escape routes during battles.

 By the time we reached the site everything was closing, but it was a beautiful day; and, it being rare to stand on a hill in the Netherlands, the mini-climb was still worth the exertion.

 After thirty minutes we arrived back at the station and swiped in using our book-ticket,

 only to join many of the same crowd with whom we’d travel this morning.
 This time we sat opposite fellow passengers actually reading the Koch book.
 I would have asked how they liked it but didn’t want to interrupt their enjoyment.

-Three hours later we’re back in Hoorn and truly thankful we had booked it to Maastricht for that city is definitely worth a visit or two!
+A few hours later we’re back at the start of our journey and truly thankful we had booked it to Maastricht for that city is definitely worth a visit or two!